Optimal detection of sparse principal components in high dimension: Statement of the hypothesis testing problem

 \section{Statement of the hypothesis testing problem}

-Let $X_1,\dots,X_n$ be $n$ i.i.d. copies of a random variable $X$ in $\R^p$.
-Our objective is to perform the following test
+Let $X_1,\ldots,X_n$ be $n$ i.i.d. copies of a random variable $X$ in $\R^p$.
+Our objective is to perform the following test:

-where $\theta >0$, reminding that $\cB_0(k)$ is the set of $k$-sparse unit vectors.
-Note that the model under $H_1$ is an adaptation of the spiked covariance model since it only allows $v$ to be $k$-sparse on the unit Euclidean sphere.
-This is precisely the model of sparse PCA introduced in~\cite{JohLu09}.
+where $\theta>0$, and we remind the reader that $\cB_0(k)$ is the set of $k$-sparse unit vectors.
+Note that the model under $H_1$ is an adaptation of the spiked covariance model since\vadjust{\goodbreak} it only allows $v$ to be $k$-sparse on the unit Euclidean sphere.
+This is precisely the model of sparse PCA introduced in \citet{JohLu09}.
 In particular, the distribution of $X$ under $H_1$ is invariant under rotation of the $k$ relevant variables.
-We use this simplified model for clarity reasons : to highlight the importance of relative variance, only one direction $v$ is used for signal, and only one parameter $\theta$ is used to express the signal-to-noise ratio.
+We use this simplified model for reasons of clarity: to highlight the importance of relative variance, only one direction $v$ is used for signal, and only one parameter $\theta$ is used to express the signal-to-noise ratio.
 Note that our upper and lower bounds for optimal testing are valid for the general hypotheses

-where $\lkm$, is the $k$-sparse eigenvalue defined in~\eqref{EQ:lambdakmax} below.
-In particular, the model under $H_1$ encompasses that of \cite{AmiWai08}.
+where $\lambda_{\max}^k$, is the $k$-sparse eigenvalue defined in (\ref {EQlambdakmax}) below.
+In particular, the model under $H_1$ encompasses that of \citet{AmiWai09}.

-Let $\Sigma=\E[XX^\top]$ denote the covariance matrix of the centered random vector $X$ and denote by $\hat{\Sigma}$ the empirical covariance matrix defined by
+Let $\Sigma=\E[XX^\top]$ denote the covariance matrix of the centered random vector~$X$, and denote by $\hat{\Sigma}$ the empirical covariance matrix defined by

 We say that a test \emph{discriminates} between $H_0$ and $H_1$ with probability $1-\delta$ if both type I and type II errors have a probability smaller than $\delta$.
-Our goal is therefore to find a statistic $\varphi(\hat{\Sigma})$ and quantiles $\tau_0 < \tau_1$ ,depending on ($p,n,k,\delta$) such that
+Our goal is therefore to find a statistic $\varphi(\hat{\Sigma})$ and quantiles $\tau_0 < \tau_1$, depending on ($p,n,k,\delta$) such that

-For $\tau \in [\tau_0, \tau_1]$ define the test
+For $\tau\in[\tau_0, \tau_1]$ define the test

-where $\1\{\cdot\}$ denotes the indicator function.
+where $\bone\{\cdot\}$ denotes the indicator function.
 As desired, this test discriminates between the two hypotheses with probability $1-\delta$.
 We assume that the user is testing for a specific sparsity $k$.
-Nevertheless, using a Bonferroni correction, this test can be performed for various values of $k$ if necessary.
-All the parameters are known so that $\tau_0$ and $\tau_1$ are easily determined.
+Nevertheless, using a Bonferroni correction, this test can be performed for various values of $k$ if needed.

+Note that throughout the paper, we assume that all of the parameters $(k,n,p)$ are known so that $\tau_0$ and $\tau_1$ are easily determined.